Unboxed-Software/solana-course/content/serialize-instruction-data.md

 Every transaction contains:

-- An array that includes every account it intends to read from or write to
+- An array that includes every account it intends to read or write
 - One or more instructions
 - A recent blockhash
 - One or more signatures